huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Mickey Mouse
 - [ ] Julie Andrews

-#### Accoridng to Time, during the Christmas Truce of 1914 what song did the French, English, and German troops first sing together?
+#### According to Time, during the Christmas Truce of 1914 what song did the French, English, and German troops first sing together?

 - [ ] O Holy Night
 - [ ] Joy to the World